axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="getEntities"></a> getEntities()

 ### Description
 Makes a synchronous request to the `{url}api/v1/entity-groups/{group}/entities?expression={expression}&tags={tags}`.
-Receive entity descriptor objects and return `name` field.
-This function can be used at the stage of preprocessing in the `var` expression.
-The returned array has `list.escape()` function, which escapes commas in every element.
+Receives entity descriptor objects and returns the `name` field.
+This function can be used at the preprocessing stage in the `var` expression.
+The returned array includes the `list.escape()` function, which escapes commas in each element.

 [More information about API request](https://github.com/axibase/atsd/blob/master/api/meta/entity-group/get-entities.md)